Our ecological public charity concentrates on

-Composting of Pharmaceuticals in human and animal waste
+Compost Research – How it Breaks Down Pharmaceuticals in human and animal waste

 The benefits of composting are well known, but what happens when pharmaceuticals enter the picture?
 Can material containing traces of pharmaceuticals – antibiotics in animal waste, for example – still be safely composted?
 And is composting a potential solution to combat pharmaceutical pollution?

 Matter of Trust is the fiscal sponsor for an Andersen Lab project that aims to find out.
 Led by Dr. Gary Andersen, Microbial Ecology Department Head, Senior Scientist Lawrence Berkeley National Laboratory, Adjunct Professor UC Berkeley Department of Environmental Science, Policy and Management, the project is funded by the San Francisco Department of the Environment.